corda/corda-docs/content/en/docs/corda-os/4.5/token-selection.md

 ### Initialise `VaultWatcherService`

 To use in-memory selection, you must ensure the CorDapp `VaultWatcherService` is installed and the service is running.
-This comes as part of the Token SDK.
+This comes as part of the Tokens SDK.

 To initialise this service, you must select an `indexingStrategy`.
 An indexing strategy is used to apply an index to recorded records of Token States in in the `VaultWatcherService`.
 This improves querying time (and ultimately the performance of your application).
 As always - you can tune different use cases for better performance by selecting the appropriate indexing strategy.